grantcurell/grantcurell.github.io/docs/Load Balancing on Mellanox Switches/README.md

-# Mellanox SN2010 Load Balancing with LAG
+# Load Balancing on Mellanox Switches

 In this test case the goal is to create a simple load balancer using a reverse LAG port.
 The idea is to have one input port which is then mirrored to a logical